Guide to start-up equity benefits for employees

 How big should your start-up employee equity pool be?

 Decided that you want to start giving equity to key employees?
 Firstly, you’ll need to work out the size of your start-up employee option pool, i.e., the portion of your company’s equity that’s reserved for employees.
 Generally speaking, companies set aside around 10% of their total equity for employees, but it’s up to you as to how much you wish to set aside for workers.
-For example, companies that wish to go down the employee ownership route may wish to make a much larger start-up employee option pool.
+For example, companies that wish to go down the employee ownership route (like John Lewis & Partners or Richer Sounds) may wish to make a much larger start-up employee option pool.

 How much equity should each employee receive?